 A question I often get asked when I share images of my home is, ‘Where is your artwork from?’.
 It’s no secret how much I adore Australian abstract artists and it seems that you love them too!

-The large navy and pink abstract piece is by Marnie McKnight that I got on Bluethumb online art gallery over a year ago but had hiding in my bedroom.
-It became the inspiration for my living room makeover and I love the tranquil tone it sets in this space.
+The large navy and pink abstract piece by Marnie McKnight is one I got on Bluethumb online art gallery a few years ago and I still love it just as much as when I first purchased it.

 Finding art for your home — that doesn’t cost the world — is a challenge so I’m rounding up 10 of my favourite Australian abstract artists that you can find on Bluethumb.
 Each artist has their own profile on Bluethumb where they regularly upload new pieces, so there’s always a great collection of available artworks to choose from.